Disordered quantum critical fixed points from holography: Main result

 \section{Main result}

-Before we discuss details of holography, let us summarize the main physical conclusions of the calculations.
+Let us summarize the main physical conclusions of the calculations.
 We consider theories perturbed by disorder which couples to scalar operator $\mathcal{O}$: with $S_0$ a disorder-free action describing a quantum critical point with dynamical critical exponent $z$ and hyperscaling violation $\theta$. $h(\vect x)$ is zero-mean Gaussian disorder: The Harris criterion \cite{harris} tells us that disorder is relevant when the operator dimension $[D]>0$.
 If the operator dimension of $\mathcal{O}$ is $\Delta$, defined by $\langle \mathcal{O}(x,0)\mathcal{O}(0,0)\rangle \sim |x|^{-2\Delta}$, then \cite{Lucas_prd2014} It is useful to write so that $\nu=0$ corresponds to Harris-marginal disorder, while $\nu>0$ implies Harris-relevant disorder.
 For convenience, we also require $\cO$ not to be described by alternate quantization in holography, so $\Delta>(d+z)/2$ \cite{Lucas_prd2014}.

 We first discuss a minimal theory: a charge-neutral conformal field theory (CFT) in $d=1$ spatial dimension, perturbed by disorder as in (\ref{eq:disorder perturbation}), with $\nu=0$.
-After a series of works \cite{adams,Hartnoll:2014cua,Hartnoll:2015rza,Aharony:2018mjm,Ganesan:2020wzm,Ganesan:2021gun}, it was shown that disorder is marginally \emph{irrelevant}: the scale-dependent disorder strength is captured by a beta function (see Appendix \ref{app:field theory}) $C_{\cO\cO T},C_{TT}$ are operator product expansion coefficients within the CFT.
+After a series of works \cite{adams,Hartnoll:2014cua,Hartnoll:2015rza,Aharony:2018mjm,Ganesan:2020wzm,Ganesan:2021gun}, it was shown that disorder is marginally \emph{irrelevant}: the scale-dependent disorder strength is captured by a beta function